Tatenda-Prince/Auto-Scaling-Node.js-App-with-AWS-ECS-ECR-GitHub-Actions/README.md

 ## Congratulations
-We have succesfully created a Cloud automation with Terraform & AWS, CI/CD best practices using GitHub Actions and Auto-scaling containerized application.
+We have succesfully created a Scalable & Automated Node.js App Deployment Cloud automation with Terraform & AWS,CI/CD best practices using GitHub Actions and Auto-scaling containerized application.